GoogleCloudPlatform/gcp-service-broker/docs/installation.md

     * [(Optional) Increase the default provision/bind timeout](#timeout)

-### Installing as a Pivotal Ops Manager tile
+### Installing as an Ops Manager tile

-Documentation for installing as a Pivotal Ops Manager tile is available [here](http://docs.pivotal.io/partners/gcp-sb/index.html).
+Documentation for installing as an Ops Manager tile is available [here](http://docs.pivotal.io/partners/gcp-sb/index.html).

 ### [Installing as a Cloud Foundry Application](#cf)